|

 You can do this by right clicking on each of them, selecting ‘Properties’ from the drop down list and clicking on the ‘Other’ tab in the properties window, then next to ‘Name’ enter the above names.
 This will help keep things consistent.

 Change the font to white, so as you cannot see the writing.
-This makes it look like you have 4 white boxes on each of your records.
+This makes it look like you have 4 white boxes on each of the records on your continuous form.

 The next step is disabling all the boxes except the first one, this is to control the user on which box they can click.
 Therefore set the following properties for the last three boxes (can be found under the ‘Data’ tab in the properties window)

-The next thing we are going to do is to set the conditional formatting for each of the boxes depending on the value of ‘StoreValue’ as each box is linked to ‘StoreValue’ then the value for each of the boxes in each of the records is the same at any one time.
+The next thing we are going to do is to set the conditional formatting for each of the boxes depending on the value of ‘StoreValue’ as each box is linked to the one field ‘StoreValue’ then the value for each of the boxes in each of the records is the same at any one time. i.e. if the StoreValue has a value of 1, then 1 would be displayed in each of the four squares.

 You will see the default is white on white.
 In the Conditon1 sections enter the following in the appropriate area: